slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind."*

+> *"Don’t ever work for someone you dont want to become." (...)
+"Being enthusiastic is worth 25 IQ points." (...)
-> *"Your best job will be one that you were unqualified for because it stretches you.
-In fact only apply to jobs you are unqualified for."
+"Your best job will be one that you were unqualified for because it stretches you.
+In fact only apply to jobs you are unqualified for." (...)
--- Kevin Kelly*

-> *"The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
-Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do."
+"The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
+Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do." (...)
--- Kevin Kelly*

-> *"If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
+"If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss."
 -- Kevin Kelly*

+> *"What did you get done this week?"
+-- Elon Musk*

+> *"Your salary is the bribe they give you to forget your dreams."
+-- Warren Buffett*

+> *"If you can’t see yourself working with someone for life, don’t work with them for a day." (...)
+"Mercenaries work for money.
+Missionaries build for others.
+Artists create for themselves." (...)
+"Management is mostly hiring well and firing quickly."
+-- Naval Ravikant*

 ### On resumes